-Ephesus Ruins ticket price is 150 Turkish Liras as of 2022.
-Entrance is free for children under 8 years old.
+Ephesus Ruins ticket price is 200 Turkish Liras as of August 2022.
+The ticket price was last revised on 1 July 2022.
 Museum Pass Turkey is valid for entrance to Ephesus Ancient City.

 Ephesus Ruins Opening Hours 2022

 Visiting times of the Ephesus may change due to some renovations.
 So before you go, you can visit the official website of Ephesus Archaeological Site to see the latest situation.
 Thus, you will confirm the current visiting hours and entry fees.